Key takeaways

 - 3Two forms of ID are required.
 One must be photo ID, such as a passport or driver's license.
 The second can be a recent utility bill, lease, or another government-issued document with your name and current address.

 - 4The form has to be notarized.
-Most virtual mailbox providers offer remote online notarization for $25-50, so you do not need to find a notary in person.
+Most virtual mailbox providers offer remote online notarization, typically under $50 (some providers include it in the plan), so you do not need to find a notary in person.

 - 5Once submitted, mail handling typically activates within 1-2 business days.